ddobric/neocortexapi/source/MySEProject/Documentation/README.md.txt

 capture the underlying patterns within the data.

 #Sparse Distributed representations (SDRs)
 Sparse Distributed representations (SDRs) of input patterns are used in HTM's language.
-With a set amount of active bits,it produces SDRs internally.
+With a set amount of active bits,it produces SDRs internally.These bits have semantic value.As a result, two inputs with equivalent semantic meaning must have equal active bit representation in SDR, which plays an important role in HTM learning.

 #Steps to be Implemented
             •	The project will follow these steps to achieve the desired image reconstruction: